-- Luggage or other items are placed on the seat with the child in the child-restraint system. - A rear passenger or luggage push or pull down on the front passenger seatback. - > A rear passenger steps on the front passenger seat rails with the feet. - Luggage or other items are placed on the seatback or hung on the head restraint. - The seat is washed. - > Liquids are spilled on the seat. - The front passenger seat is moved backward, pushing into luggage or other items placed behind it. - The front passenger seatback contacts the second-row seat. - Luggage or other items are placed between the front passenger seat and driver seat - > Any accessories which might increase the total seated weight on the front passenger seat are attached to the front passenger seat.
+- Luggage or other items are placed on the seat with the child in the child-restraint system. - A rear passenger or luggage push or pull down on the front passenger seatback. - > A rear passenger steps on the front passenger seat rails with the feet. - Luggage or other items are placed on the seatback or hung on the head restraint. - Heavy items are placed in the seatback map pocket. - > The seat is washed. - Liquids are spilled on the seat. - The front passenger seat is moved backward, pushing into luggage or other items placed behind it. - The front passenger seatback contacts the second-row seat. - Luggage or other items are placed between the front passenger seat and driver seat. - Any accessories which might increase the total seated weight on the front passenger seat are attached to the front passenger seat.